 Disingenuous tree surgeons will not have anywhere near as many operating costs as a legitimate tree company, so if you receive an unusually cheap quote, this should automatically raise your suspicions.
-Underpriced jobs are also usually rushed, or the contractor will cut corners complete the job quickly, so if you think the offer is too good to be true, then it probably is.
+Underpriced jobs are also usually rushed, or the contractor will cut corners to complete the job quickly, so if you think the offer is too good to be true, then it probably is.

-In comparison choosing the most expensive tree surgeon doesn't always guarantee a better service or work quality.
-Before agreeing to any work, we always suggest getting at least three quotations for comparison to help ensure you're not getting over or undercharged.
+In comparison choosing the most expensive tree surgeon doesn’t always guarantee a better service or work quality.
+Before agreeing to any work, we suggest getting at least three quotations for comparison to help ensure you’re not over or undercharged.

-For a free no-obligation site visit and formal written quotation from a fully insured, qualified and reputable tree company, contact Foremans Tree Specialists Ltd today, and we'll be more than happy to help.
+For a free, no-obligation site visit and formal written quotation from a fully insured, qualified and reputable tree company, contact Foremans Tree Specialists Ltd today, and we’ll be more than happy to help.

 The Benefits Of Hedge Trimming

 While Foremans Tree Specialists Ltd mainly deals with trees, we are also highly skilled in maintaining and caring for hedges.
 Hedges can be a real asset to your property, but you must look after them properly and trim them regularly to reap the numerous benefits associated with their presence.

 The benefits of hedge trimming include the following: